jo3rn/blockchAIn/README.md

 One feature of it is requesting one's grades.
 We will create a blockchain that securely stores read-only grades of students and call it the horstlChain.
 We instantiate objects of the class `ExamAttendance` as our data points.
+To avoid thinking up exam results every time we want to create an instance of `ExamAttendance`, we instead call the static method `getRandomAttendance` that creates random objects of this class.

 ## A closer look at blocks
 [Course video in German](https://www.youtube.com/watch?v=DVfkBAK8Rl4) (~14min)